 HCPs show complacent inaction: HCPs may be slow to adopt new products despite support in clinical guidelines and standards of care.

-Patients show complacent inaction: Patients are slow to make lifestyle changes (including exercises and medication adherence) that they themselves recognize would bring them long-term health improvements.
+Patients show complacent inaction: Patients are slow to make lifestyle changes (including exercises and medication adherence) that they recognize would bring them long-term health improvements.

 Commercial teams show complacent inaction: Commercial teams can get used to doing things a certain way and can be reluctant to go beyond their comfort zones despite market changes and weak performance.